Ollynov/t-school-fullstack-2/intro/lecture-notes.md

 # TIME FOR SOME FULLSTACK PROGRAMMING

 The goal of this first session is to get to know each other, provide some context on what we will be building, and to quickly build an initial frontend skeleton for our app.
-The
+The assumption is that you already know the fundamentals of programming, and html, so we will quickly go over that, and onwards to the interesting stuff!!

-## What you will learn in this course
+## What you will learn in this first section
 * Use basic commands of the Terminal
 * Use the browser development tool / inspector
 * Structure a webpage with HTML